This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 HOW TO SUPPORT WITHOUT BUYING FROM AMAZON

-If you want to support my work outside of Amazon, here are meaningful alternatives:
+If you want to support my work outside of Amazon, here are real, meaningful alternatives:

 1. Buy a digital product directly from my site